 He puts himself on a pedestal

 They inflate themselves and devalue others.
 They find ways to mention who they know, the amazing things they do, as well as their achievements.
 They will mention people in order to name drop or to more likely to put others down.
-Otherwise its about them.
+Otherwise it’s about them.
 They also belief they should only have and be around the best of the best.

 Control